One of my Masonic friends has a Myford ML10 like mine but seems troubled whether his motor or reversing switch is 'kaput' or worse.

 You can quench in water if you like but it's not necessary to quench the copper when annealing it.
 I normally do so I can handle the part sooner but sometimes I flame anneal a bunch and leave it to cool on its own.
 There's no metallurgical reason to quench.

-It is, with a collet chuck on a back plate it gives you capacity up to and over the standard Myford spindle capacity, I use ER40 which gives me capacity up to and above my custom Super 7 30.5mm through capacity.The ER system may be good too, but I have never tried that.
+It is, with a collet chuck on a back plate it gives you capacity up to and over the standard Myford spindle capacity, I use ER40 which gives me capacity up to and above my custom Super 7 30.5mm through capacity.